hwheeler01/comp150/resources.md

 students have done better with the department's tutoring service.<br>

 ##Office Hours
 Instructor office hours will be held Tuesdays from 2:30 - 4:30PM in my office LSB 324.
 To meet at a time other than this, you must email me at <hwheeler1@luc.edu> to schedule a day and time in advance; I cannot meet with students that just “drop by”.
-I encourage use of departmental tutors.
-Another route to get assistance is to ask questions via email.
 I will do my best to respond to emails within 24 hours.
+For homework help, I encourage use of Computer Science Department tutors, they are excellent.
+You may also email the TA Jon Brenner (<jbrenluc@gmail.com>) with questions.
 When you encounter a problem, error message, etc., you can always try and <a href="https://www.google.com/">Google</a> it!